Aubergine mushroom and lentil chilli – a warming, smoky, spicy vegan chilli that is pure comfort food on a cold night!

 - Two cloves garlic, crushed

-- One aubergine, chopped into 3-4cm dice
+- One medium aubergine, chopped into 3-4cm dice

 - 1 390g can green lentils, rinsed well